Regulation C5: Medical Bachelors Degrees

 9.1 Where you have passed every assessment for the year and met attendance and engagement requirements, you will have passed the year and be awarded the appropriate credits at the specified level.

-9.2 Where you have failed to meet the requirements in 9.1, in certain circumstances, and subject to the approval of the School of Medicine Progress Committee or the School of Medicine Health and Conduct Committee, you may be allowed to repeat a year with full time attendance.
+9.2 Where you have failed to meet the requirements in 9.1, in certain circumstances, and subject to the approval of the Progression and Award Board you may be allowed to repeat a year with full time attendance as detailed in 9.2.1 below providing you have not previously taken a repeat year of study.
 In this case the repeat level of study will be counted as a first attempt, with no penalty for repeating the year.
+You may also have another repeat year opportunity in either year four or five of the programme if you fail the reassessments linked to the MLA in these years (following the exceptional circumstances process).

 10. AWARD CLASSIFICATION RULES